laparda14/gimhookTesting/docs/sdk/api.md

 If you need to use React, it's included in the global scope - You can just use the `React` variable anywhere.

-**NOTE**: The Gimhook SDK currently isn't able to replace React imports in mods with a wrapper for the global variable.
-Please don't import it.
+~~**NOTE**: The Gimhook SDK currently isn't able to replace React imports in mods with a wrapper for the global variable.
+Please don't import it.~~

+This is no longer a problem.
+Feel free to import React with normal ES6 imports now!

 ## gimhook.getHooks